 Syriaca.org: The Syriac Reference Portal is a collaborative research project publishling online reference works concerning the culture, history, and literature of Syriac communities from antiquity to the present.
 The online publications of Syriaca.org serve a broad scholarly audience including students of Middle Eastern studies, classics, medieval history, religious studies, biblical studies, and linguistics.
-In addition, Syriaca.org exists to provide Syriac heritage communities and the interested general public with access to scholarly information about Syriac cultures and their histories.
+In addition, Syriaca.org exists to provide Syriac heritage communities and the interested general public with access to scholarly information.

 What is Syriac?

 Syriac is a language which once flourished on the Mesopotamian plateau.
 A dialect of Aramaic, Syriac was widely used during much of the first millenium of the common era.
 Syriac speaking communities could be found in what today would be Turkey, Lebanon, Syria, Iraq, Iran, India, Central Asia, China, and Mongolia.
 Sources in Syriac hold immense value for increasing our historical understanding of the Mediterranean, the Middle East and Asia.
 In particular, Syriac sources document key moments in the development and interaction of Judaism, Christianity, Islam, and other religions of Late Antiquity.
 Learn more…

-The publications of Syriaca.org combine emerging methods in the field of digital humanities with the rigour of traditional genres in history and philology.
+The publications of Syriaca.org combine emerging methods in the field of digital humanities with the rigour of traditional scholarship in history and philology.
 Several digital reference works are currently in preparation: